 After a device power-up, the PolarFire FPGA system controller manages the device initialization.
+The fabric flip-flops power-up in an unknown state.
+The reset logic should be included in the design for proper functioning.
+A reset pulse is required to force the initial state of flip-flops to a known value.
 The following sections describe the PolarFire hard resets and user reset generation mechanism.